Geriatrics and Extended Care

 - Can be provided in many settings, such as a person’s home, community sites, residential settings, and nursing homes.

-- May include support for family members or other caregivers who help people who are ill or disabled.
+- May include support for family members or other caregivers who help people that are ill or disabled.

 Review Services at Home and in the Community and Residential Settings and Nursing Homes for detailed descriptions of long term care services and settings within VA.
 And, if desired, explore long term care options outside of VA.